stateless-solutions/stateless-sdk/readme.md

 buckets app list
 ```

 This command fetches and displays all the active Buckets of the current account.
-Users can view a comprehensive list and glean important information about each 'Bucket' such as its ID, Name, associated Chain, and Offering IDs.
+Users can view a comprehensive list and glean important information about each 'Bucket,' such as its ID, Name, associated Chain, and Offerings.

 ### Create Bucket

-The `create` command allows users to create a new Bucket associated with their account.
-There are two ways to create a bucket: through interactive prompts or using a JSON configuration file.
+The create command allows users to create a new Bucket associated with their account either through interactive prompts or by using a JSON configuration file.

 ```bash
 buckets app create
 ```

-When this command is executed without a config file, the CLI will interactively prompt for the required information, including User ID (for admins), Bucket Name, Chain ID, and Offerings (as comma-separated UUIDs).
-Upon completion, a confirmation message is displayed with the ID of the newly created Bucket.
+The CLI will interactively prompt for the required information, including Bucket Name, Chain ID, and Offerings (selected from available offerings).

 #### With a JSON Configuration File